Bamboo textile: Bamboo rayon

 Rayon is a semi-synthetic fiber made by chemically reshaping cellulose.
 Cellulose extracted from bamboo is suitable for processing into viscose rayon (rayon is also made from cellulose from other sources).

 Bamboo leaves and the soft, inner pith from the hard bamboo trunk are extracted using a steeping process and then mechanically crushed to extract the cellulose.
 The viscose rayon process then treats the fibers with lye, and adds carbon disulfide to form sodium cellulose xanthate.
-After time, temperature, and various inorganic and organic additives (including the amount of air contact) determining the final degree of polymerization, the xanthate is acidified to regenerate the cellulose and release dithiocarbonic acid that later decomposes back to carbon disulfide and water.
+After time, temperature, and various inorganic and organic additives (including the amount of air contact), determining the final degree of polymerization, the xanthate is acidified to regenerate the cellulose and release dithiocarbonic acid that later decomposes back to carbon disulfide and water.

 Viscose manufactured from bamboo is promoted as having environmental advantages over viscose made with cellulose extracted from wood pulp.
 Bamboo crops may be grown on marginal land unsuitable for forestry; demand for bamboo has sometimes led to clearing forests to plant bamboo.
-But this is less common since Chinese forestry policy reforms in the 1990s.
+But this was less common after Chinese forestry policy reforms in the 1990s, although subsequently deforestation was pursued by the government once again.
 The viscose processing results in the same chemical waste products as wood-pulp viscose, notably carbon disulfide.
 But bamboo cellulose is suitable for a closed-loop viscose process that captures all solvents used.

 Workers are seriously harmed by inhaling the carbon disulfide (CS2) used to make bamboo viscose.
 Effects include psychosis, heart attacks, liver damage, and blindness.
 Rayon factories rarely give information on their occupational exposure limits and compliance.
 Even in developed countries, safety laws are too lax to prevent harm.